-The journey from Farringdon to Regent's Park is in fare zone 1 and you’ll have to use the Hammersmith & City and Bakerloo tube lines, changing trains at Baker Street
+This journey is in zone 1 and you’ll have to use the Hammersmith & City and Bakerloo lines, changing trains at Baker Street

 - From Farringdon take the Hammersmith & City Line